easyeleven/Statistical-Arbitrage-in-Cryptocurrencies/README.md

 ## Project Overview
-The goal of this project is to develop a statistical arbitrage strategy for cryptocurrencies using Python.
-We will use mean-reversion trading and portfolio optimization to generate alpha and minimize risk.
+This project is focused on developing a statistical arbitrage strategy for cryptocurrencies using Python.
+The main objective of this project is to use mean-reversion trading and portfolio optimization to generate alpha and minimize risk in cryptocurrency trading.
+The project retrieves historical price data for Bitcoin (BTC) and Ethereum (ETH) from the CoinGecko API, and uses the pandas library to manipulate the data.
+The trading strategy is implemented in Python and involves executing trades based on the calculated daily returns.
+The portfolio optimization functions are used to minimize risk and maximize returns.
+The results of the trading strategy are plotted and saved in the results directory.
+The project can be easily extended by adding more cryptocurrencies to the portfolio or by using more sophisticated trading strategies.
 ## Data
 We will use historical price data for Bitcoin (BTC) and Ethereum (ETH) obtained from the <a href="https://www.coingecko.com/api/documentations/v3" target="_new">CoinGecko API</a>.
 We will use the `requests` library to make API requests and the `pandas` library to manipulate the data.